-Agritourism can be a boost to an agriculture economy.
+Agritourism can greatly boost agriculture economy.
 West Virginia's agritourism (as defined by the 2016 WV Agritourism Industry Assessment) is "the business of making farms travel destinations for purposes of education, recreation, and social interaction."
-West Virginia currently has a variety of agritourism ventures ranging from corn mazes, pumpkin patches, pick-your-own, on-farm education events, farm dinners, and bed and breakfasts.
+West Virginia currently has a variety of agritourism ventures ranging from corn mazes, pumpkin patches, pick-your-own operations, on-farm education events, farm dinners, and bed and breakfasts.
 However, agritourism also includes breweries, cideries, sugarhouses, and stores that sell local and value-added products.

-As of 2016, West Virginia had an estimated \$8.6 million economic impact from agritourism.
-However, an opportunity exists to continue to grow that impact.
-For instance, Virginia had an estimated \$1.2 billion economic impact from agritourism.
-For farmers, agritourism can diversify their income streams, protecting them from the volatile agricultural product markets.
+As of 2016, the economic impact from agritourism in West Virginia was an estimated \$8.6 million, and more opportunities exists to continue that growth.
+Neighboring Virginia, for example, had an estimated \$1.2 billion economic impact from agritourism.
+Through agritourism, farmers have opportunities to diversify their income streams and secure protection from the volatile agricultural product markets.
 Efforts such as the Agritourism Initiative training program, conducted by the WVU Extension and West Virginia Department of Agriculture, as well as the passage of SB 446, allowing agritourism businesses limited liability (similar to specific liability legislation for whitewater rafting and skiing), have made strong progress in supporting the development of agritourism.
 However, in order to capture the economic opportunity, additional work is needed to grow the number of businesses, support the growth of existing businesses, and coordinate the promotion of all agritourism businesses.